tendermint/tendermint/docs/rfc/rfc-015-abci++-tx-mutation.md

 of the hashes of all of the transactions in the block where the queried transaction was executed.

-To allow transaction replacement, these proofs would need to be updated to prove that a replaced transaction was included by replacement in some block.
+To allow transaction replacement, these proofs would need to be updated to prove that a replaced transaction was included by replacement in the block.

 #### RPC-based transaction query parameters and results